-Budgeted cost: £81,910
+Budgeted cost: £84,286

 Activity Evidence that supports this approach Challenge number(s) addressed Reduce number of fixed term exclusions and number of students with repeat fixed term exclusions for disadvantaged students Reduce FTE through supportive interventions and alternative constructive pathways.
 On-call data to identify disadvantaged students.
+Intervention work by APLs targeting PP students at risk of behaviour escalation.
+On-site AP used as a preventative measure for pupils at risk of permanent exclusion Improved pastoral structure including mental health officer and safeguarding officer providing greater depth of support and interventions for pupils.
 EEF: behaviour interventions - additional 4 months progress, on average, for low cost, based on limited evidence 6, 8, 9 Reduce barriers to accessing enrichment % of disadvantaged students on trips higher same or better then % in year group cohort.
-Creative Technology /Performing Arts for disadvantaged students EEF: arts participation - additional 3 months impact for very low cost, based on moderate evidence 7 Improve the engagement of disadvantaged student parents Meetings with all year 6 Disadvantaged student parents in primary schools Disadvantaged students' parents contacted before parents evening to ensure appointments made SLT responsible for Cygnus to monitor uptake to analyse and evaluate impact on disadvantaged attendance.
+Funding to support PP pupils toi allow access to school trips and activities.
+Creative Technology /Performing Arts for disadvantaged students - financial support and funding.
+EEF: arts participation - additional 3 months impact for very low cost, based on moderate evidence 7

+Improve the engagement of disadvantaged student parents Meetings with all year 6 Disadvantaged student parents in primary schools Disadvantaged students' parents contacted before parents evening to ensure appointments made SLT responsible for Cygnus to monitor uptake to analyse and evaluate impact on disadvantaged attendance.
 EEF: parental engagement - additional 4 months progress, on average, for very low cost, based on extensive evidence 4, 8, 9 Careers profile being embedded within assemblies and faculties to further engage pupils in careers.
 Greater profile of unifrog to enable all pupils to access careers information and enable higher aspirations Assemblies used to promote careers in faculties to engage those pupils who would be less likely to be exposed to different careers to think about and motivate them.
 Careers weeks in faculties to showcase the importance of key subjects to improve engagement with EBACC subjects.
 EEF: aspiration interventions (unclear impact for very low cost) 3, 5, 7

-Total budgeted cost: £215,404
+Total budgeted cost: £233,852